Theodora (wife of Justinian I): Early years

-Contemporary John of Ephesus also describes Theodora as having come "from the brothel", but porneion which commonly means "brothel" in classical Greek can be translated to describe her career as an actress.
-This has been regarded by historians as a likely mistake, or a 'scribal error'.
-Nevertheless, the modern consensus about Theodora's sexual activity is that, as Potter states, underlying Procopius' inventions "there lies the semblance of fact."
+According to Procopius' Secret History, Theodora began her work as a prostitute before the onset of adolescence and later joined Comito as a performer on stage.
+Procopius wrote that Theodora performed a pornographic portrayal of Leda and the Swan, where she would have birds eat seeds from her genitals.
+Employment as an actress at the time would have included performing "indecent exhibitions" on stage and providing sexual services off stage.
+Contemporaneous historian John of Ephesus also describes Theodora as having come "from the brothel" which gives credibility to Procopius portrayal.
+Additionally the Chronicle of Fredegar (7th century) mentions Belisarius and Justinian enjoying and later marrying two sisters from the Lupanar.
+Modern consensus about Theodora's sexual activity is that, as Potter states, underlying Procopius' inventions "there lies the semblance of fact."

 Later, Theodora traveled to North Africa as the concubine of Hecebolus, who became the governor of the Libyan Pentapolis.
 Procopius alleges that their relationship dissolved after a quarrel in Africa.
 Theodora, "destitute of the means of life," went to Alexandria, Egypt.
 Some historians speculate that she met Miaphysite Patriarch Timothy III and converted to Miaphysitism there, but there is no reliable evidence that this happened.
 From Alexandria, she traveled to Antioch, where she met a Blue faction dancer called Macedonia who may have served as an informer for Justinian.
 Afterwards, Theodora returned to Constantinople where she met Justinian.

-Justinian wanted to marry Theodora but law from Constantine's time barred the senatorial rank from marrying an actress.
+Justinian wanted to marry Theodora but law from Constantine's time barred the senatorial rank from marrying a prostitute.
 Empress Euphemia, wife of emperor Justin, also strongly opposed the marriage.
-Following Euphemia's death in 524, Justin passed a new law allowing reformed actresses to marry outside of their rank if approved by the emperor.
-Shortly thereafter, Justinian married Theodora.
+Following Euphemia's death in 524, that same year Justin issued an edict allowing prostitutes to marry senators.

-Theodora had an illegitimate daughter whose name and father are unknown.
+Theodora had an illegitimate daughter who produced three sons: Ioannes (John in English), Athanasius and Anastasius.
 The same law that allowed Justinian and Theodora to marry also excused children of former actresses, thus allowing Theodora's daughter to marry a relative of the late emperor Anastasius.
 Anastasius (consul 517) had a son with this daughter of Theodora, Areobindus, whose daughter, Anastasia Areobinda, married Peter, brother of the emperor Maurice, the last emperor of the Justinian dynasty.

-Procopius's Secret History claimed that Theodora also had an illegitimate son, John, who arrived in Constantinople several years after her marriage.
-According to Procopius, when Theodora learned of John's arrival and claims of kinship to her, she secretly had him sent away and he was never heard from again.
+She also had a son named Ioannes.
+Fearing infanticide, his father took the boy to Arabia and raised him there.
+Before his death, when Ioannes was a teenager, the father revealed everything to him about his mother.
+Later, Ioannes visited his mother, Empress Theodora, in Constantinople, but she had him disappear, and he was never seen again.
 Some historians, including James Allan Evans, question this account because Theodora publicly acknowledged her illegitimate daughter and, therefore, would have acknowledged an illegitimate son had one existed.